AfnanCSE98/Nginx-Load-Balancer-of-express-JS-App/README.md

 node index.js 2222
 node index.js 3333
 ```
-This will start 3 servers at 3 different ports.Then visit the web app at 3 different ports (`localhost:port`) and look at the process ids of each.You will see a different process id defined by your OS to all three of the instances.Now open another tab in your browser and go to `localhost:tronal_dump` and see the process id.Reload it and see the process id is changing which means you are served by different servers at different time.
+This will start 3 servers at 3 different ports.Then visit the web app at 3 different ports (`localhost:port`) and look at the process ids of each.You will see a different process id defined by your OS to all three of the instances.Now open another tab in your browser and go to `localhost/tronal_dump` and see the process id.Reload it and see the process id is changing which means you are served by different servers at different time.